 The macroinvertebrate communities of an unnamed tributary of the Mangaone Stream below the McKechnie Aluminium Solutions Ltd [MASL] plant have been monitored annually or biannually since November 1983.
-This biological survey was the second of two surveys scheduled in the 2016-2017 monitoring year.
-Due to persistent, heavy rain during the spring 2016 period the sampling was postponed and this autumn survey has been completed in its place.
+This biological survey was the second of two surveys scheduled in the 2017-2018 monitoring year.
 The results of surveys performed since the 1998-99 monitoring years are discussed in various Taranaki Regional Council reports (refer to the references).